JakobTinhofer/.NET-Networking/README.md

-A base .NET Library which provides a unified framework for inter-app communication.
-Other libraries, such as LightBlueFox.Connect.Net, then offer various implementation of the abstract description of a connection provided by the base library.
+LightBlueFox.Connect is a base .NET Library which provides a unified framework for inter-app communication.
+Specific connection implementations are then provided in sub-libraries, such as LightBlueFox.Connect.Net.

 ## Features
 - Provide a unified framework for apps where the exact nature of the connection is not of concern, greatly reducing reimplementation of e.g. basic networking code